AUGUST 20, 2013 – MORTEN Interview

 Your very first tattoo?
 And how many do you have?

 A few weeks ago, you were a part of Tomorrowland in Boom, Belgium.
-Can you tell us more about that experience?
+Can you tell us more about it?

 If you saw your 14-year-old self now, what would you say?